 text read/write The content of the control (maps to the native text property).

-This is a string value.

-unicodeText read/write The content of control encoded as UTF-16 (maps to the native text textColor read/write The color to use for the text in control (maps to the native textColor red, green, blue or red, green, blue, alpha.
-Where the components are integers in the range 0 to 255.

-This is a binary value.

-This is either a standard color name, or a string of the form fontName read/write The name of the font to use for text in the control.

-This is a string value.

-fontSize read/write The size of the font to use for text in the control.

-textAlign read/write The alignment to use for text in the control (maps to the native textAlignment property).

-This is one of left, center or right.

-autoFit read/write Determines whether the size of the text is scaled so that it fits within the width of the control down to the size specified by the minimumFontSize property (maps to the native adjustsFontSizeToFitWidth property).
+This is a string value. unicodeText read/write The content of control encoded as UTF-16 (maps to the native text property).
+This is a binary value. textColor read/write The color to use for the text in control (maps to the native textColor property).
+This is either a standard color name, or a string of the form red,green,blue or red,green,blue , alpha.
+Where the components are integers in the range 0 to 255. fontName read/write The name of the font to use for text in the control.
+This is a string value. fontSize read/write The size of the font to use for text in the control.
+This is an integer value. textAlign read/write The alignment to use for text in the control (maps to the native textAlignment property).
+This is one of left , center or right . autoFit read/write Determines whether the size of the text is scaled so that it fits within the width of the control down to the size specified by the minimumFontSize property (maps to the native adjustsFontSizeToFitWidth property).